We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

 Here you’ll find all kinds of great local dishes, and ice cold draft beer to wash it down with.

-You’ll find quite a few izakayas close to the Sakuragichō and Yokohama Stations.
+You’ll find quite a few izakayas close to the Sakuragichō Station and Yokohama Station.

 Today is going to be another fun day as part of our 3-day Yokohama itinerary, and you’ll have the chance to visit one of the places the city is most famous for.

 No need for an early start today, as you probably had a few too many draft beers at the izakaya, right?